 The Government and Government Offices exercises focus on the management of incidents and situations – nationally and internationally – that create challenges or stresses for Sweden, Swedes or Swedish interests, and that require management by the Government and Government Offices.

-State Secretary to the Minister for Justice and Home Affairs leads coordinated crisis management
+State Secretary to the Minister for Home Affairs leads coordinated crisis management

 Director-General and the Crisis Management Coordination Secretariat support coordination